jjvanzon/JJs-Reference-Architecture/code-style.md

 A call to `Activator.CreateInstance` might be the last choice for instantiating an `object`.

 Reason:
-`New` statements are strongly typed and less likely to break.
+`New` statements are strongly typed, less likely to break and possibly faster.

 [back](.)